-We are modeling the OPO's information at the point of deciding whether to recover kidneys from a deceased person, and the TC's information after examining the patients and the recovered kidneys.
+We are modeling the OPO's information at the point of deciding whether to recover kidneys from a deceased person, i.e. before the surgical recovery has taken place, and the TC's information after examining the patients and the recovered kidneys.